 The Good Shepherd Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We ensure that all our recruitment and employment practices reflect this commitment.

 The safety and wellbeing of every child in the care of The Holme is our absolute priority.
-We expect all of our staff, pupils, parents, LGC members, Trust directors, visitors, contractors and third party professionals to share this view.
+We expect all of our staff, pupils, parents, local committee members, Trustee directors, visitors, contractors and third party professionals to share this view.
 The safeguarding and protection of children is everyone’s responsibility.
 All staff receive regular continuous professional development, which is supplemented with weekly briefings and other supprot e.g. case studies.

 Designated Safeguarding Leads

 The term “Designated Safeguarding Lead” (DSL) is used in the DfE Keeping Children Safe in Education document and refers to the person accountable for overseeing the safety and wellbeing of the children in the care of their setting.
 The role of the DSL must be fulfilled be a member of the schools senior leadership team to ensure that they have appropriate authority and status to provide advice and support to other staff on child welfare and child protection matters.

 Mrs Sarah Stevenson (Headteacher) - Designated Safeguarding lead